QuTech-Delft/imsep/docs/code-quality/advanced-testing.md

     ```

 Without filling in the details, the previous example already helps with setting up the "skeleton" of the source code.
 It will likely consist of two functions, each with an if-statement which raises an error.
-This philosophy also helps
+The philosophy also helps
 to better apply object-oriented programming (OOP).
 By thinking of all the design choices beforehand, it is easier to find
 related objects, and identify potential use cases for inheritance, instead of refactoring the source code during development.